HumanSignal/label-studio-ml-backend/label_studio_ml/examples/spacy/README.md

 # Quickstart

-1. Build and start Machine Learning backend on `http://localhost:9090`
+1. Build and start the ML backend on `http://localhost:9090`

 ```bash
 docker-compose up
 ```

-2. Validate that backend is running
+2. Validate that the backend is running

 ```bash
 $ curl http://localhost:9090/health
 {"status":"UP"}
 ```

-3. Connect to the backend from Label Studio: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
+3. Create a project in Label Studio.
+Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
+Specify `http://localhost:9090` as the URL.

 # Usage

 ## Labeling configuration

-The model is compatible with the following labeling configurations:
+This model is compatible with the following labeling configurations:
 ```xml
 <View>
     <Labels name="label" toName="text">